Born - 20 April 1882 in Bridgewater, Somerset, UK.

 Details by Clive Dyker, nephew of Stanley Hanaford.

 Webmaster's note.
-It is possible that Stanley simply served at HMAS Cerberus while training and not of board the ship.
+It is likely that Stanley actually served at the Williamstown Naval Depot, known as HMAS Cerberus, while training and not on board the ship.